l473n7dR34m/Xherpa/README.md

   <img src="screenshots/theme7.png" alt="Theme 7" width="400">
 </p>

+The interface includes a set of lightweight physics-driven behaviours designed to make interaction feel natural and physical rather than static.
-Xherpa’s interface includes hidden **physics-driven behaviour** — windows can be “thrown” across the screen, bounce off edges, and dynamically resize while in motion.
+Windows respond to velocity and inertia when dragged, allowing them to be thrown across the screen.
+They decelerate, bounce off display edges, and subtly deform or resize dynamically while in motion.
-This gives the UI a sense of weight and responsiveness uncommon in enterprise utilities.
+This responsiveness gives Xherpa a tangible sense of weight and motion, combining professional utility with a level of physical realism more often found in creative applications than IT dashboards.

 ---